beginning of content

 Why might I need a general anaesthetic?

-Alternatives to a general anaesthetic are:
+Alternatives to a general anaesthetic include:

-Sometimes children have a general anaesthetic to help them keep still for a procedure, such as an MRI.
+Sometimes, children have a general anaesthetic to help them keep still for a procedure, such as an MRI.

 How do I prepare for a general anaesthetic?